elephantscale/es-training-new/course-outlines/spark-azure.md

 ## What You Will Learn

 * Spark ecosystem
+* PySpark and its place in Spark ecosystem
 * New features in Spark3
 * How to use Databricks Spark on Azure
 * Spark Shell